 Should you wish to sell or trade your gold in the future, you can move forward with the knowledge that it will maintain its value and that there will be a market for it.
-It makes the perfect artefact to be handed down as an inheritance.
+It makes the perfect artifact to be handed down as an inheritance.

 Gold’s true value lies in its tendency to maintain its worth during times of financial uncertainty.
 It is popularly known as the “crisis commodity,” because people tend to rely upon it as a form of security when fiscal tensions rise; its price tends to see a significant increase when there is a low confidence in government.
 During such times, it outperforms other investments.

 Purchasing physical gold is a wise choice for diversifying your investment portfolio.
 The key element to diversification is investing in properties that are not closely correlated to each other.
 Historically, gold has had an inverse correlation to stocks and other financial instruments.
 A well-diversified investment portfolio combines gold with stocks and bonds to add security, reducing the overall volatility and risk.
 This is best seen in recent history: